cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 * Anyone, including the opponent, can post an anonymous transaction and play instead of the intended player.
 This makes it impossible to know who did what.
 You need to identify the right player.
 The Cosmos SDK comes to the rescue with [accounts and signatures](./accounts.md).
 * You currently have a single game.
 Multiple games running in parallel would be better, but this would require a well-defined store.
 Why not explore the Cosmos SDK's [key store](./multistore-keepers.md)?
 * It would be good to have an elegant way to serialize data objects of interest and your transactions.
 [Protobuf](./protobuf.md) can help with this.
-* How can you penalize spam and bad transactions and also to be able to play for money?
-Incorporate tokens defined in another [existing Cosmos SDK module](./modules.md)).
+* How can you penalize spam and bad transactions, and also to be able to play for money?
+Incorporate tokens defined in another [existing Cosmos SDK module](./modules.md).
 * There is a new transaction type: to _create a game_.
 The Cosmos SDK [context object](./context.md) allows you to tailor gas costs according to transaction type.
 * If you need to handle validator lists during communication, Cosmos does this out of the box with [BaseApp](./base-app.md).
 * Do you want the player's GUI to easily reload any pending games, or let them know whether a move is valid or not?
 These are good uses of Cosmos SDK [queries](./queries.md).